WilliamDanielQuinones/EVA_Microservice/README.md

 You can check over the top-level `main.tf` for your cloud services configurations and change any values as necessary.
 The only code dependent values that need to be kept the same are the names of your SSM parameters.

+At this point, make sure you have the `archive.zip` folder on your project folder.
+If you don't run the build script in the build folder.
 When you're ready to create or update the code or infrastructure on AWS, run `terraform plan` (still in the terraform folder).
 This will show you all resources and their corresponding config values that are to be created.

 After ensuring the plan looks correct, run `terrraform apply`.
 Terraform will prompt you to validate the changes, you can type 'yes' to confirm.